janelia-flyem/dvid/README.md

 institutional DVID servers save for resource limitations like the size of the data that can be managed.
 Our vision is to have something like a "github" for image-oriented data, although there are a number of differences due to the size and typing of data as well as the approach to transferring versioned data between DVID servers.
+We hope to leverage the significant experience in crafting workflows and management tools for distributed, versioned operations.

 DVID promotes the view of data as a collection of key­-value pairs where each key is composed of global identifiers for versioning and data identification as well as a datatype­-specific index